 Prompt, context, and memory

-This page maps the main sources that can become model-visible context in the extracted Claude Code runtime.
+This page reverse-engineers the main sources that can become model-visible context in the Claude Code runtime.

 Source anchors